 To continue utilizing Azure Active Directory authentication with MFA, you need SSMS 18.6 or later.

 For all the features discussed in this article, use at least July 2017, version 17.2.
 The most recent connection dialog box, should look similar to the following image:

-There are two non-interactive authentication models as well, which can be used in many different applications (ADO.NET, JDCB, ODC, etc.).
+There are two non-interactive authentication models for Azure AD, which can be used in many different applications (ADO.NET, JDCB, ODC, and so on).
 These two methods never result in pop-up dialog boxes: